selcukkanun/DSA210-F1-LOGISTICS/README.md

 4.**Conclusion**

    - Determine if there is a real correlation or not by using the all p_values.

+Outcome for hypothesis 2:

+   -I have observed there is a real relationship between being a champion and wet race win rates.
+Also it correlates with more number of championships meant more percentage of races you win in the wet conditions.

 ## Methodology For further works: